 The amount of display space continues to increase with the opening of the John and Anna Juried Memorial Barn.
 This agricultural building houses equipment from the Benjamin Road farm of Michael McNamara, the Village of Gilboa’s produce delivery wagon from Clayton Buel, and historical antique barn tools.

 Our hours are: 12:00pm to 4:30pm, Saturdays & Sundays.
-We will be open every year starting Memorial Day Weekend in May to Columbus Day Weekend in October.
+We are currently closed until further notice due to Covid-19.
+Once the pandemic is over we will be open starting Memorial Day Weekend in May to Columbus Day Weekend in October.

 Besides an excellent Devonian fossil exhibit and the Juried History Center the Gilboa Museum has several new, permanent displays.
 Many donations of logging saws, and antique farming tools are on display, artifacts from the original town of Gilboa and large Devonian tree size fossils have also been incorporated as part of the museum’s permanent collection.
 Pictured is the newly expanded Museum.
 The Juried Barn (not pictured here) is next door and the wraparound museum deck provides visitors a place to sit, enjoy the view, and eat lunch after visiting the Museum.